datguysham/dedpepes_awaken/README.md

 It is possible that once 21,000 blocks passed on fractal bitcoin, this collection was the first one to sell out on a popular publicly available minting platform (ie inscribenow.io), posted [here](https://x.com/DedPepes_Awaken/status/1835442129243713750).

-The collection was listed on [Unisat's fractal marketplace](https://fractal.unisat.io/market/collection?collectionId=dedpepes_awaken) on September 17.
-Announcement post is [here](https://x.com/DedPepes_Awaken/status/1835971807775723839).

 It reached the first 100 FB volume on the same day less than 4 hours after it got listed on market.
 Announcement post is [here](https://x.com/DedPepes_Awaken/status/1836027053038264757).

+The collection was listed on these marketplaces:
+- [Unisat fractal marketplace](https://fractal.unisat.io/market/collection?collectionId=dedpepes_awaken) on September 17.
+Announcement post is [here](https://x.com/DedPepes_Awaken/status/1835971807775723839).
+- [OKX fracatl marketplace](https://www.okx.com/web3/marketplace/nft/collection/fractal/dedpepes-awaken) on September 18.
+Announcement post is [here](https://x.com/DedPepes_Awaken/status/1836438666589409719).

 ## Assets